 The carcass of the cougar was transported to Washington State University in Pullman, where a veterinarian will conduct a brain necropsy to determine why the animal was underweight, reports The Seattle Times.

-"They [the cyclists] did everything they were supposed to do," King County sheriff's Sgt.
+"They did everything they were supposed to do," King County sheriff's Sgt.
 Ryan Abbott said Sunday.
 "But something was wrong with this cougar."

 Cougar attacks on humans are extremely rare.

 While they are sometimes known to kill livestock or pets, the attack Saturday was the first fatal cougar attack in Washington in 94 years.

 Authorities have confirmed the identities of the victims.

 31-year-old Isaac “Izzy” Sederbaum of Seattle remained in satisfactory condition at a hospital after being bitten on the head.

 32-year-old Sonja “SJ” Brooks, also of Seattle, was killed.

 Sederbaum and Brooks did what they were supposed to do when they noticed a mountain lion tailing them in the Cascade Mountain foothills 30 miles east of Seattle, Captain Alan Myers with the WDFW said.